-Soil CO2, CH4 and N2O fluxes were measured monthly over a period of fourteen months (May 2019 to June 2020).
-In every replicate plot's inner measurement core, four chamber bases (fabricated from a 250 mm PN10 PVC pipe and each with an area = 0.044 m2, and volume = about 12 L) were randomly installed at the soil surface, to a depth of about 0.03 m.
+Soil CO_2 , CH_4 and N_2O fluxes were measured monthly over a period of fourteen months (May 2019 to June 2020).
+In every replicate plot's inner measurement core, four chamber bases (fabricated from a 250 mm PN10 PVC pipe and each with an area = 0.05 m2, and volume = about 12 L) were randomly installed at the soil surface, to a depth of about 0.03 m.
 Installation of chamber bases was done at the beginning of April 2019, a month prior to the GHG flux measurements, and chamber bases remained permanently in place for the entire measurement period.
-Litter was not removed from the chamber.
-However, all the chamber bases were always maintained vegetation free throughout the gas sampling period in order to avoid measuring plant night respiration during chamber closure.
 On the sampling day, chamber bases were covered with vented polyvinyl hoods fitted with sampling ports.
-A pooled gas sample was then obtained every 3, 13, 23, and 33 minutes using an airtight Luer Lock syringe following the pooling approach described in detail by Arias-Navarro et al. (2013).
-The 30 minute maximum chamber closure period used in this study was well under the threshold recommended by Pavelka et al. (2018)), but, comparable to other tropical GHG flux studies (e.g. Corre et al. (2010), Koehler et al. (2009a), Matson et al. (2017)).
-To check if the pooling worked correctly, both the pooled and un-pooled (an average of four individual chamber measurements) samples were taken for the month of February 2020 for analysis.
-Both methods produced very comparable results (Supplementary Fig. 1).
-Soil GHG fluxes were always measured between 9 am and 4 pm throughout the entire study period, while for each measurement day, the sequence of plots to be measured was randomly chosen.
-Together with the very low diurnal variability of air (0.6 ± 0.04 °C; mean ± SE) and soil (0.2 ± 0.03 °C; mean ± SE) temperatures at this tropical forest site, time of measurement of individual gas chambers should, if at all, only have a minimal effect on the measured gas fluxes.
-All collected gas samples were stored in Labco Exetainers (Labco Limited, Lempeter, UK) with screw-on plastic caps fitted with Labco Grey Chlorobutyl Septum because these exetainers have been demonstrated to remain airtight for periods spanning up to six months (Hassler et al., 2015).
-Additionally, all the plastic caps were screwed on to the exetainers by hand and "quarter turned" prior to sampling to ensure that they were airtight (Pavelka et al., 2018).
-All the gas-filled exetainers were shipped to the Department of Environmental Systems Science, ETH Zürich, Switzerland for analysis using a gas chromatograph (GC; Scion 456-GC Bruker, Germany) within a period of four months from sampling.
-The GC was equipped with an electron capture detector (N2O), flame ionization detector (CH4), thermal conductivity detector (CO2), and auto-sampler.
+A pooled gas sample was then obtained every 3, 13, 23, and 33 minutes using an airtight luer lock syringe following the pooling approach described in detail by Arias-Navarro et al. (2013).
+To check if the pooling worked correctly, both the pooled and unpooled (an average of four individual chamber measurements) samples were taken for the month of February 2020 for analysis.
+Both methods produced very comparable results.
+To avoid biases in GHG fluxes introduced by diurnal temperature fluctuations, soil GHG fluxes were always measured between 9 am and 4 pm throughout the entire study period.
+The gas-filled exetainers were sent to the Department of Environmental Systems Science, ETH Zürich, Switzerland for analysis using a gas chromatograph (GC; Scion 456-GC Bruker, Germany) equipped with an electron capture detector (N2O), flame ionization detector (CH4), thermal conductivity detector (CO2), and auto-sampler.
 GC concentrations of the individual gas species of interest (CO2, CH4 and N2O) were then calculated by comparing the peak areas of the measured samples to the respective peak areas of a suite of standard gas samples.
 Next, flux rates of individual gases at the soil-atmospheric interface were calculated based on either linear increase or decrease in gas concentrations during chamber closure following Eq.
 1 in Butterbach-Bahl et al. (2011).

-$$200 GHG{flux} = \frac{V{ch} GHG_m S 10^6 60}{A{ch} GHG_v 10^9} (1)$$ where GHG{flux} is given as a positive flux to the atmosphere and a negative flux into the soil [μg m-2 h-1], V{ch} is the chamber volume [m3], GHG_m is the molar mass of the different gases [g mol-1], S is the slope of a linear regression calculated based on the increase or decrease in gas concentrations during chamber closure [ppm min-1], A{ch} is the chamber ground area [m2], GHG_v is the molar volume of the different gases [m3 mol-1].
+$$160 \qquad GHG{flux} = \frac{V{ch} GHG_m S 10^6 60}{A{ch} GHG_v 10^9} \tag{1}$$ where GHG{flux} is given as a positive flux to the atmosphere and a negative flux into the soil [μg m-2 h-1], V{ch} is the chamber volume [m3], GHG_m is the molar mass of the different gases [g mol-1], S is the slope of a linear regression calculated based on the increase or decrease in gas concentrations during chamber closure [ppm min-1], A{ch} is the chamber ground area [m2], GHG_v is the molar volume of the different gases [m3 mol-1].
 Note that the constants 106, 109, and 60 were used to convert grams into micrograms, parts per million into cubic meters, and minutes into hours.
 GHG_v was adjusted to air temperature and pressure in the field using ideal gas law following Eq.
 2: